josedejesusAmaya/JS-cheatsheet/Module 15/Readme.md

 ### Adding packages locally or globally
 #### Locally
 It is installed in your project's directory.
+This is npm *install*'s *default* behavior.

 #### Globally -g or -global
 It is installed in your system available to all projects.